axshen/SoFiA-2/README.md

 As an alternative, we provide a `Makefile` for those who prefer to use `make` to install SoFiA 2.
 The `Makefile` itself contains a few examples of how to invoke it with different compilers (with or without OpenMP support).
 Note that if you prefer to use `make`, you may still want to create a symbolic link or alias to the `sofia` executable file in the end to make SoFiA 2 easily accessible across your system.

+**NOTE:** Others may have created alternative ways of downloading and installing SoFiA 2.
+As we have no control over such third-party distibutions, we cannot provide support for installation methods other than the ones described here.
+If you have installed SoFiA 2 through a third-party repository, please contact the administrator of that package in the case of installation issues.

 ## Documentation

 An overview of all control parameters as well as a PDF copy of the SoFiA 2 User Manual can be found on the wiki at https://github.com/SoFiA-Admin/SoFiA-2/wiki.
 The wiki also contains a small test data cube and parameter file that users can download to verify their SoFiA 2 installation.

 ## Feedback

 Should you decide to run SoFiA 2 on your own data cubes, we would welcome any feedback on how well SoFiA 2 works for you and whether any improvements could be made.
 If you have a GitHub account, you can directly create a new issue (https://github.com/SoFiA-Admin/SoFiA-2/issues/new) on GitHub for questions, feature requests or bug reports.
 Alternatively, please feel free to directly contact the project leader, Tobias Westmeier, via e-mail at `tobias.westmeier (at) uwa.edu.au` to provide feedback on your experience with SoFiA 2.
 Note that the main purpose of SoFiA 2 is to facilitate the processing of HI data from SKA precursor surveys, and we are unlikely to be able to accommodate requests for additional features beyond this primary scope.

 ## Copyright and licence